 Divide the dough into 6 equal sized balls.

 Roll each ball on a flat hard surface, such as the kitchen counter or a cutting board, to make a cylinder roughly 1.5 cm thick.
-When rolling, apply a bit of oil or water on the surface of the dough ball.
-If a cylinder starts to break up when rolling it – no worries, just use water or oil as needed and press and roll them into the desired cylinder shape.
+When rolling, apply a bit of oil or water on the surface of the dough ball as needed.

 Repeat and finish making the cylinders with the dough.